johann-solo/oliveandmango.github.io/_posts/blog/2016-07-10-market-day.markdown

 author: Joanne
 permalink: market-day
 categories: blog
-excerpt: <p>Saving money, eating healthy and eating great tasting food doesn&apos;t have to be difficult.
+excerpt: <p>Saving money, eating healthy and great tasting food doesn&apos;t have to be difficult.
 Local markets are the key.</p>
 ---

 Wherever you go it seems everyone is talking about the economy and hard times coming.
 Yet sometimes the way people live  makes this hard to believe that this really the case.
 People still spend significant money on purchasing breakfast and lunch every working day and seem to be out spending money every weekend.